WallarooLabs/wally/book/python/api.md

 ##### `to_sink(sink_config)`

-Add a sink to the end of a pipeline. `sink_config` must be an instance of a sink configuration.
+Add a sink to the end of a pipeline.

+`sink_config` must be a [SinkConfig](#sinkconfig).

 ##### `to_sinks(sink_configs)`

-Add multiple sink to the end of a pipeline. `sink_configs` must be a list of sink configuration instances.
-Currently, the same pipeline output is sent via all sinks.
+Add multiple sinks to the end of a pipeline.

+`sink_configs` must be a list of [SinkConfig](#sinkconfig).

+At the moment, the same pipeline output is sent via all sinks.
+The ability to determine what output should be sent to which sinks will be added in a future version of Wallaroo.

 ##### `build()`